Maintaining Eligibility

 To be eligible for aid, students must:

-• Submit a Free Application for Federal Student Aid (FAFSA) or a Renewal FAFSA designating Savannah State University (school code 001590) to receive FAFSA results.
+• Submit a Free Application for Federal Student Aid (FAFSA) designating Savannah State University (school code 001590) to receive FAFSA results.

 • Be a United States citizen or an eligible non-citizen.